temporalio/documentation/docs-src/go/parent-close-policy.md

 sidebar_label: Parent Close Policy
 tags:
   - developer-guide-doc-type
-  - child-workflows
+  - child workflows
-  - go-sdk
+  - go sdk
-  - retry-and-timeout-policies
+  - retry and timeout policies
 ---

 A [Parent Close Policy](/concepts/what-is-a-parent-close-policy) determines what happens to a Child Workflow Execution if its Parent changes to a Closed status (Completed, Failed, or Timed Out).